vibewell25/vibewell/TASKS.md

 - Use Recharts library for visualization components
 - Implement data caching to improve performance

+### Event Management

+#### EVT-01: Event Check-In System [COMPLETED]
+**Description:** Implement a system for users to check in to events and provide feedback.

+**Requirements:**
+- Create user interface for event check-in
+- Implement backend API for tracking check-ins
+- Add feedback collection with ratings and comments
+- Create notification system for check-in confirmations
+- Implement analytics for event attendance

+**Acceptance Criteria:**
+- Users can easily check in to events they're registered for
+- Check-in status is properly recorded and displayed
+- Users can provide ratings and feedback after events
+- Event organizers receive notifications of check-ins
+- Analytics dashboard shows event attendance metrics

+**Notes:**
+- Integrate with existing event management system
+- Use the notification service for confirmations

+#### EVT-02: Event Organizer Dashboard [COMPLETED]
+**Description:** Create a comprehensive dashboard for event organizers to track event participation and feedback.

+**Requirements:**
+- Implement metrics visualization for event attendance
+- Create feedback analysis with sentiment scoring
+- Add participant management interface
+- Implement event comparison tools
+- Create exportable reports for organizers

+**Acceptance Criteria:**
+- Dashboard displays all relevant event metrics clearly
+- Feedback is aggregated and presented with insights
+- Organizers can manage participant information
+- Historical event data is accessible for comparison
+- Reports can be exported in multiple formats

+**Notes:**
+- Utilize the analytics visualization components
+- Integrate with the feedback collection system

 ## Phase 3: Engagement & Monetization

 ### Payment Processing